Nonudian/october-test/README.md

 - `config.ts` file, that play the role of .env file.
 - `index.ts` main file, where all express server is setup.

-Several `index.ts` files present in some folders are used to export things in the same basket.
+Several `index.ts` files present in some folders are used to export things in the same set.

 ## On what is it based ?

 My work is based on two external API

-- [`Government Sirene API`](https://api.gouv.fr/documentation/sirene_v3), a public API that reference a huge amount of information about companies, like siren, activity periods, etc. This is a fiable API because provided by the government itself (by INSEE).
+- [`Government Sirene API`](https://api.gouv.fr/documentation/sirene_v3), a public API that references a huge amount of information about companies, like siren, activity periods, etc. This is a fiable API because provided by the government itself (by INSEE).
 - [`IDAIA Group API Data Store`](https://api.api-datastore.com/doc/index.html), a buyable API solution, but providing 100 free requests as demo version.
 Like the above API, it provides same but additional information, like phone numbers (mobile or landline/work phone).

 ## How it works ?